Today, most cyberattacks are based on social engineering, which is the careful manipulation of human behavior.

 The bait can take many forms:

 - Online downloads: These are links to malicious files that can be sent through email, social media, or instant messaging programs.
+Instant messaging programs like Facebook, and Instagram messengers will send links to followers who click these types of links.

 - Malware-infected devices: The attacker may infect a computer with malware and sell it on the dark web.
 Potential buyers can test the device by connecting it to their network and seeing if they get infected.